-For your audio system, see "Theft-Deterrent Feature" in the Index.
-To reprogram your sunroof, see "Sunroof" also in the Index.
+Also, for your audio system, see "Theft-Deterrent Feature" in the Index.

 Bulb Replacement

 For any bulb changing procedure not listed in this section, contact your GM dealership service department.

 Before you replace any bulbs, be sure that all the lamps are off and the engine isn't running.
 See "Replacement Bulbs" in the Index for the proper types of bulbs to use.